Hiking through the Kruger National Park provides a close-up view of nature. If the truth be told, this is the correct way to observe nature.

 The Tambootie Tree is endemic in the area.
 The sap from a standing Tambootie tree is highly irritating to the skin.
 According to Andre, the local Shangaans use it for fishing.
 The sap is thrown in a pool and the stunned fish are recovered from the water.
 The wood and sawdust has also been reported to cause eye and skin irritation.
 In extreme cases, there have been reports of blindness resulting from occupational exposure to Tambootie’s sawdust.
 The smoke generated from burning the wood is also toxic, and has been known to contaminate meats cooked over such firewood, resulting in diarrhea.
 Elephants are the only animal known not to be affected by this sap.

-The fruits while green are frequently parasitised by a small grey moth.
+While still green, the fruits are frequently parasitised by a small grey moth.
 Larvae develop within the growing fruits which show no external damage.
 When the fruits are mature each splits into 3 cocci.
 The larvae jack-knife inside the fallen segments, causing them to move about erratically and vigorously, to the surprise of the uninitiated.
 This has led to the name “Jumping Bean Tree”.

 Finally we spotted some Giraffe about 150 metres in front of us but more importantly, the N’watin’wambu tree.
 Who would have thought that a tree was more important than a large animal?
 Maybe we had started the process of appreciating all of nature and not just the large animals.